joepalermo/joepalermo.github.io/_posts/2021-03-28-the-state-of-ai.md

 Now let's dig a bit deeper into this capability deep learning has unlocked.

-## deconstructing deep learning
+## Deconstructing deep learning

-Current systems are very good at extracting functions underlying robust correlations, particularly in domains with large amounts of continuous data.
+Current systems are very good at **extracting functions underlying robust correlations, particularly in domains with large amounts of continuous data**.
 Thanks to the deep learning revolution, this is the case even if the patterns underlying the correlations are complex and hierarchical.
 By hierarchical I mean that the patterns exist at several levels in a hierarchy.
 For example, protein structure is influenced by multiple levels in a hierarchy (individual amino acids have interactions that influence structure but so do larger groups and sub-structures).
 Before deep learning it was generally the case that only non-hierarchical patterns could be easily learned.

 Let's deconstruct this: